uri-yanover/4qbits/_posts/2022-01-07-big-tech-job-the-tradeoff.md

 that deliberately or not, it's actually a bait to be switched.
 The applicant completes the interview round and then is told "we have enough internal candidates for Team Cool, but do join for Team Legacy, and you'll become eligible for Team Cool in 3 years".
-Then in 3 years, you will have burnt out, or Team Cool will have become too cool for anyone with just 3 years of tenure, or maybe you will have gotten what you want at the price of 3 very uninspiring years, which is probably more than Team Cool is worth in any case.
+Then in 3 years, you will have burnt out, or Team Cool will have become too cool for anyone with just 3 years of tenure, or maybe you will have gotten what you want at the price of 3 very uninspiring years, which is probably more than Team Cool was worth in any case.

-## If you need the boost, why don't you give it a try?
+## The above having been taken into account -- if you need the boost, give it a try!
 Big Tech jobs are definitely great for your wallet, and they might be just the pivot your career needs to start going in the direction you really are craving for.
 Accordingly, as long as you are mindful of the above, I do want to encourage you to spend these few months on LeetCode and to apply - and may the periodic reviews be ever in your favor!